 Some such features simply reduce the odds against winning a feature and others offer a simple cash-for-feature deal.

-However, the UK Gambling Commission doesn’t like this, as this rule explains:
+However, the European Gambling Commission doesn’t like this, as this rule explains:

 “Gambling products must not actively encourage customers to chase their losses, increase their stake or increase the amount they have decided to gamble or continue to gamble after they have indicated that they wish to stop.”

-This rule was invoked in 2020 to get six games taken off the UK facing sites.
+This rule was invoked in 2020 to get six games taken off the European facing sites.

-Simpler is this: an outright ban on autoplay, “which,” the UK GC says, “can lead to players losing track of their play.”
+Simpler is this: an outright ban on autoplay, “which,” the European GC says, “can lead to players losing track of their play.”

 Autoplay has become more and more sophisticated in recent years, and it’s possible to trigger features to stop in a number of ways linked to losses, wins, or financial milestones.
 Pretty much every game features autoplay, so this is going to be a big and quite visible change.

-3 – In the UK things are going to slow down
+3 – In the European things are going to slow down

-The UK Gambling Commission has pre-empted a major review of the Gambling Act by making some rule changes of its own.
+The European Gambling Commission has pre-empted a major review of the Gambling Act by making some rule changes of its own.

 The first of these is slowing down slots.

-This was announced by the UK GC as follows:
+This was announced by the European GC as follows:

 “An outright ban on features that speed up play or give the illusion of control over the outcome and slot spin speeds faster than 2.5 seconds.”